Read

 Whenwe got out of the plane we checked to make sure we were all right.
 Despite the loud bang that was heard, the tail was not broken, only one propeller was bent, however, the damage was 130,000 USD.

-Leo: We made a contract with my partner's company to rent the permit for 245 USD, then it went up to 616 and before flying to 1,110 USD.
+Leo: We contracted with the company to rent the permit for USD 245, then it went up to USD 616 and before flying to USD 1,110.
+As partners we believed they were reliable and the best in the country.

-FuNHow did you realize the error?
+FuN: How did you realize the mistake?

 Leo: Even though I hit my head and my nose was bleeding, I tried to stay positive.
 With my limited aviation experience, I thought, "We'll fix this in a day."